 If you have a special medical condition or allergies to specific medication, it would also be essential for you to include these in the Advanced Directive as well.

-While an Advance Directive may sound quite similar to a Medical Power of Attorney, they are not the same thing.
-When you are incapacitated and unable to communicate your wishes, you can either (i) facilitate self-determination through an Advance Directive by providing advance refusal of life sustaining treatment to minimize distress or dignity; or (iii) have family members or someone you trust to make difficult life and death decisions when facing a serious irreversible illness through a Medical POA.
+While an Advance Directive, a DNR may sound quite similar to a Medical Power of Attorney, they are not the same thing.
+When you are incapacitated and unable to communicate your wishes, you can either (i) facilitate self-determination through an Advance Directive by providing advance refusal of life-sustaining treatment to minimize distress or dignity; (ii) refuse CPR in advance through a DNR form or ask your doctor to issue a DNR order; or (iii) have family members or someone you trust to make difficult life and death decisions when facing a serious irreversible illness through a Medical POA.

 An Advance Directive can be effective and easily understandable.
-However, even if the document lays out your preferences on medications and surgical options, the Advance Directive is limited.
+However, even if the document lays out your preferences on medications, surgical and personal care options, the Advance Directive is limited.
 It is limited to what you know when you wrote the living will.
-But what if after your wrote your will, there are new medical breakthroughs and a new surgery or a drug was developed that could save your life?
+But what if after you wrote your will, there are new medical breakthroughs and a new surgery or a drug was developed that could save your life?

 An Advance Directive will also not apply unless a doctor certifies that you are permanently unconscious or in a situation where your life will potentially end.
 But what about situations where you are only temporarily unconscious?